ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 ### CMW Collections' role in composite Attester topology

 A CMW Collection's tree structure is not required to be a spanning tree of the system's composite Attester topology.
-If the label includes semantic content for a Verifier (e.g., for better Verifier performance or human comprehension), the collection SHOULD be integrity protected, e.g., by including it in a signed token such as a CWT or JWT.
+If the labels carry semantic content for a Verifier (e.g. to improve Verifier performance or aid human comprehension), the collection SHOULD be integrity protected.
+For example, by including it in a signed token such as a CWT or JWT.

 ## CMW Tunnel {#cmw-tunnel}